tjelvar-olsson/biologists-guide-to-computing/source/collaborating-on-projects.rst

 - One way to collaborate using Git is to have multiple people pulling from and pushing to the same remote repository
 - It is only possible to push to a remote if you have all the updates that are on the remote in your local repository
 - When pulling Git will do its best to resolve any conflicts between your local updates and updates from the remote
-- If there are conflicts that Git cannot resolve you fix the conflicts manually
+- If there are conflicts that Git cannot resolve you have to fix them manually
 - By pushing your updates to a remote server such as GitHub you are effectively backing up your project